 Traditionally, the older women of the family painted Henna on the bride’s arms and feet.
-In the Arab world, the henna designs differ from tribe to tribe.
+In the Arab world, henna designs differ from tribe to tribe.
 One can tell which tribe the bride is from looking at the henna pattern.

-Another occasion where the Henna is important is eid.
+Another occasion where Henna is important is eid.
 It’s customary for women to decorate themselves with Henna the night before both Eids.

 Mehndi vs. Henna